-- 1. To introduce UML Class and Object diagrams - 2.
+- 1. To introduce UML Class Diagrams - 2.
 To explain the association relationship between objects, adornments possible on such relationships, and ways of using these relationships - 3.
 To introduce aggregation and composition associations - 4.
-To introduce the use of Collections when modeling object relationships - 5.
-To introduce the dependency relationship between classes - 6.
-To review the inheritance relationship between classes, and consider how to use inheritance in design - 7.
-To introduce the realization relationship between a class and an interface - 8.
-To introduce OCL
+To introduce the dependency relationship between classes - 5.
+To review the inheritance relationship between classes, and consider how to use inheritance in design - 6.
+To introduce the realization relationship between a class and an interface